Colorado Energy Master

 Each of our three courses consists of three classes: two weekday evening short classes that can be taken from one’s home computer and one Saturday half-day class that starts at a County Extension office and ends with a field trip.
 Individual classes required for aspiring Colorado Energy Masters are also offered.

 All classes are taught using Adobe Connect distance-education technology.
 The webinars are conducted live in order to allow for real time interaction with instructors and other participants.
 Classes are taught by a mix of CSU professors, utility experts, and Extension staff.

 Note that Saturday classes include a field trip to promote experiential learning – please be prepared to make a short drive from your nearest participating Extension office to an off-site location on these days.
 The cost of each course includes a Saturday lunch.

-|N/A||N/A||Introduction to the Colorado Energy Master Program||Provides information on the background of CSU Extension and the Colorado Energy Master program logistics and requirements.
-Open to all but required to attain Colorado Energy Master certification.|
+|N/A||N/A||Introduction to the Colorado Energy Master Program||• Overview of Colorado Energy Master program logistics and requirements

 |1.3||Energy and Climate Change|

 |Building Efficiency||2.1||Residential Energy Efficiency||• How energy is used in Colorado homes